Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 specifies the iv of the pokemon from 0-255, which is scaled linearly to 0-31 and set as all the ivs

 abilityslot num
-num & 1 determines ability slot loaded in for the mon
+num & 1 determines ability slot loaded in for the mon.  if abilityslot is 2, the trainer's mon gets its hidden ability with the HA bit set

 level num
 determines the level (0-100) that the mon is